EmparYahui/urban-oer-chinese/02_learning_tasks/README.md

 ## 🚀 Start here (2 minutes)

 If you are a teacher:
-→ Open [Task Sequences](./02_task_sequences.md) and select Sequence 1
+→ Open [Task Sequences](./02_task_sequences.md) and start with Sequence 1

 If you are a learner:
 → Start with Sequence 1 — Urban reading in [Task Sequences](./02_task_sequences.md)

 If you are using this independently:
 → Follow sequences in order (1 → 4)

 ---